mk-fg/fgtk/README.rst

 Each line gets processed by regexp to do ``[HH:MM:SS] <nick> some msg`` -> ``[yy-mm-dd HH:MM:SS] <nick> some msg``.

 Latest (current day) logs are skipped.
 New logs for each run are concatenated to the monthly .xz file.

-Should be safe to stop at any time without any data loss - all the resulting .xz's get written to temporary files and renamed at the very end (followed only by unlinking of the source files).
+Should be safe to stop at any time without any data loss - all resulting .xz's get written to temporary files and renamed at the very end, followed by unlinking of the source files, with nothing changed or updated in-place.

-All temp files are produced in the destination dir and should be cleaned-up on any abort/exit/finish.
+All temp files are produced in the destination dir, even with --dry-run, and should be cleaned-up on any abort/exit/finish.

-Idea is to have more convenient hierarchy and less files for easier shell navigation/grepping (xzless/xzgrep), plus don't worry about the excessive space usage in the long run.
+Idea is to have more convenient hierarchy and less files for easier shell navigation/grepping (xzless/xzgrep), without needing to worry about space usage in the long run.

 znc-log-reader_